Florida’s Bicycle Laws: 2019 Edition

 (6) Persons riding bicycles upon a roadway may not ride more than two abreast except on paths or parts of roadways set aside for the exclusive use of bicycles.
 Persons riding two abreast may not impede traffic when traveling at less than the normal speed of traffic at the time and place and under the conditions then existing and shall ride within a single lane.

-- If riding a bike on the road, only two may ride next to each other (except on paths of parts of the road that exclusively for bicycles).
-On the road, however, those two riding next to each other may not impede traffic when riding slower than the speed of traffic at that time–otherwise, they must ride within a single lane.
+- If you’re riding a bike on the road, only two may ride next to each other (except on paths of parts of the road that are exclusively for bicycles).
+On the road, however, those two riding next to each other may not impede traffic when riding slower than the speed of traffic at that time – otherwise, they must ride within a single lane.

 (7) Every bicycle in use between sunset and sunrise shall be equipped with a lamp on the front exhibiting a white light visible from a distance of at least 500 feet to the front and a lamp and reflector on the rear each exhibiting a red light visible from a distance of 600 feet to the rear.
 A bicycle or its rider may be equipped with lights or reflectors in addition to those required by this section.
 A law enforcement officer may issue a bicycle safety brochure and a verbal warning to a bicycle rider who violates this subsection or may issue a citation and assess a fine for a pedestrian violation as provided in s.
 318.18.
 The court shall dismiss the charge against a bicycle rider for a first violation of this subsection upon proof of purchase and installation of the proper lighting equipment.

-- If you want to be extra careful, use additional lights or reflectors.
+- If you want to be extra careful, then use additional lights or reflectors.

 - A law enforcement officer may issue a bicycle safety brochure and verbal warning to a bike rider in violation of this law.
-The officer can also issue a citation and fine for the rider as well.
+The officer can also issue a citation and fine for the rider.
 Fines can be dismissed against the bicycle rider upon proof of purchase and installation of the proper lighting equipment.

 (8) No parent of any minor child and no guardian of any minor ward may authorize or knowingly permit any such minor child or ward to violate any of the provisions of this section.

-- Parents and guardians of minor children/minor wards are not allowed to authorize or knowingly permit their minor children/minor wards to violate any of these bicycle laws.
+- Parents and guardians of minor children or minor wards are not allowed to authorize or knowingly permit their minor children or minor wards to violate any of these bicycle laws.